pawan-malhotra/blogs-converteasly/image/c99e99s79-how-to-change-width-and-height-of-image-online-free.md

 3. Click on generate button to resize Images.
 4. Click on the download icon or link to download zip file contains Resized Images or scan the given QR Code to save the converted file to your mobile or any other devices.

-<button url='https://www.converteasly.com/uploads/resize-image/114'>Resize Image Width And Height</button>
+<a class="btn" href='https://www.converteasly.com/uploads/resize-image/114'>Resize Image Width And Height</a>

 ### UseCases Of Resize Image Tool 🙇‍♀️